Mookie Betts Player Props: Dodgers vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.4 K/9, the seventh-best in the league.
+- The Cardinals pitching staff ranks eighth in the league with a collective 9.4 strikeouts per nine innings.

-- The Cardinals have a 4.30 team ERA that ranks 16th across all league pitching staffs.
+- The Cardinals have the 16th-ranked team ERA among all MLB pitching staffs (4.30).

-- Cardinals pitchers combine to rank 20th in baseball in home runs allowed (31 total, 1.2 per game).
+- Cardinals pitchers combine to allow 31 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- Flaherty (2-2) gets the starting nod for the Cardinals in his sixth start of the season.
-He has a 3.29 ERA in 27 1/3 innings pitched, with 26 strikeouts.
+- Montgomery makes the start for the Cardinals, his sixth of the season.
+He is 2-3 with a 3.81 ERA and 25 strikeouts in 28 1/3 innings pitched.

-- His most recent appearance was on Sunday against the Seattle Mariners, when the right-hander went six innings, surrendering three earned runs while allowing five hits.
+- His last appearance came on Tuesday against the San Francisco Giants, when the lefty tossed six innings, surrendering no earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.